 In contrast to the practical use of evolutionary algorithms, where non-elitism is often employed, the mathematical analysis of evolutionary algorithms so far could find only little evidence for the use of non-elitism.
 The few existing works, very roughly speaking (see Section~\ref{ssec:nonel} for more details) indicate that when the selection pressure is large, then the non-elitist algorithm simulates an elitist one, and when the selection pressure is low, then no function with unique global optimum can be optimized efficiently.
 The gap between these two regimes is typically very small.
 Consequently, a possible profit from non-elitism would require a careful parameter choice.

 One often named advantage of non-elitist algorithms is their ability to leave local optima to inferior solutions, which can reduce the time spent uselessly in local optima.
-To obtain a rigorous view on this possible advantage, we analyze the performance of the \mclea on the multimodal jump function benchmark.
-We note that, apart from some sporadic results on custom-tailored example problems and the corollaries from very general results (see Theorems~\ref{thm:oldjumpLB} and~\ref{thm:oldjump} further below), this is the first in-depth study of how a non-elitist algorithm optimizes a classic non-trivial class of benchmarks with local optima.
+To obtain a rigorous view on this possible advantage, we analyze the performance of the well-known \mclea (see Section~\ref{ssec:algo} for a precise definition) on the multimodal jump function benchmark~\cite{DrosteJW02}.
+We note that, apart from some sporadic results on custom-tailored example problems and the corollaries from very general results (see Theorems~\ref{thm:oldjumpLB} and~\ref{thm:oldjump} further below), this is the first in-depth study of how a non-elitist algorithm optimizes a classic benchmark with local optima.

 Our main result (see Section~\ref{sec:lower}) is that in this setting, the small middle range between a too small and a too high selection pressure, which could be envisaged from previous works, does not exist.
 Rather, the two undesired regimes overlap significantly.
 We note that for the \mclea, the selection pressure is reasonably well described by the ratio of the offspring population size $\lambda$ to the parent population size $\mu$.
-If the selection pressure is low, more precisely, if $\lambda \le (1-\eps) e \mu$ for some constant $\eps > 0$, then the \mclea needs an exponential time to optimize any function $f : \{0,1\}^n \to \R$ with at most a polynomial number of global optima~\cite{Lehre10}.
-If the selection pressure is high, more precisely, if $\lambda \ge (1+\eps) e \mu$ for some constant $\eps > 0$ and $\lambda$ is at least logarithmic in the envisaged runtime, then the \mclea can optimize many classic benchmark functions in a runtime at most a constant factor slower than, say, the \mplea, see~\cite{Lehre11} and follow-up works.
+The selection pressure is low if $\lambda \le (1-\eps) e \mu$ for some constant $\eps > 0$.
+In this case, the \mclea needs an exponential time to optimize any function $f : \{0,1\}^n \to \R$ with at most a polynomial number of global optima~\cite{Lehre10}.
+The selection pressure is high if $\lambda \ge (1+\eps) e \mu$ for some constant $\eps > 0$ and if $\lambda$ is at least logarithmic in the envisaged runtime.
+In this case, the \mclea can optimize many classic benchmark functions in a runtime at most a constant factor slower than, say, the \mplea, see~\cite{Lehre11}.